4002 Budget Officer

 Experience: With a Bachelor’s degree in Accounting, Finance, Management or a related field, no experience is required.
 With a Bachelors degree in fields other than those described above, two years of experience in an accounting, budgetary, or management position is required.

 Skills: Strong computer skills, including the development of spreadsheets and reports using graphs and charts, are required.
 Good interpersonal, communication, organizational, and administrative skills required.
 The ability to initiate and follow through with work responsibilities and to meet deadlines with a minimum of supervision is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 1. Ensures efficient coordination of various cost center, departmental, grant, and designated accounts by implementing budgeting systems and financial records which are compatible with the University's accounting and reporting systems.